George S. Schairer

-George S. Schairer (May 19, 1913 – October 28, 2004) was an aerodynamicst at Consolidated Aircraft and Boeing whose design innovations became standard on virtually all types of military and passenger jet planes.
+George S. Schairer (May 19, 1913 – October 28, 2004) was an aerodynamicist at Consolidated Aircraft and Boeing whose design innovations became standard on virtually all types of military and passenger jet planes.

 Early life

 George Swift Schairer was born in Wilkinsburg, Pennsylvania, on May 19, 1913.
 His father, Dr. Otto Schairer, was one of the founders of KDKA, the first commercial broadcasting station in the U.S., and also a pioneer in electronic television.
 He received a bachelor's degree in engineering from Swarthmore in 1934 and a master's degree in engineering from the Massachusetts Institute of Technology in 1935.

 Early career

-After working for Bendix Aviation he joined Consolidated Aircraft, where he led the aerodynamic design effort of the Consolidated XP4Y Corregidor and the Consolidated B-24 Liberator.
-In particular, he was one of the engineers responsible for the incorporation of the Davis wing in these designs.
+After working for Bendix Aviation, Schairer joined Consolidated Aircraft, where he led the aerodynamic design effort of the Consolidated XP4Y Corregidor and the Consolidated B-24 Liberator.
+He was one of the engineers responsible for the incorporation of the Davis wing in these designs.
 At Consolidated Aircraft, he also gained extensive experience in the design of controls for aircraft.